LetsEatLabs/Thyme/README.md

         Start a chat session with the GPT model.
 Must be used with -oa.
 Can be used with -file to chat about a file.
   -file string
         Pass file to the prompt.
 Cannot be used with -a.
-  -ksum string
+  -history string
+        Review the history of your queries. -history [chat, summary, query, all] -ksum string
         Use the Kagi Universal Summarizer API. -ksum [text | url].
 Also works with -model -l    List all available prompts (-p) and their descriptions.
 Will exit.
+  -lang string
+        The language to format the response syntax for.
+Omit to 'guess'.
   -model string
         The model to use for the GPT request [chatgpt, gpt4].
 Default is chatgpt -oa